| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 disaster, carries all spares and has sufficient crew that is trained to change anything

 quickly.
 Greg and I come race ready but leave the heroics to others.
+I visited the motor hospital this week.
+My one patient had

 remarkably broken the whole front main bearing out of the block.
 It's amazing that the